Trump administration cuts specialized suicide prevention service for LGBTQ+ youth

 A line like 988 makes it easier for such youth to get mental health support, he adds.

+HHS did not respond to NPR's request for comment on this story.

+Miller says the data are clear that there is a need for support for these youth.

-This January and February, he says, the LGBTQ+ service served about 100,000 contacts, "which means that there are a lot of people who identify as LGBTQ+ who are seeking help through this line," says Miller.
+This January and February, he says, the LGBTQ+ service served about 100,000 contacts, "which means that there are a lot of people who identify as LGBTQ+ who are seeking help through this line."

 "What they get with that specialized services line is they get somebody who cares, somebody who's been there with them, who has shared experiences, who can understand where they're coming from, and who has been specially trained to address the situations that they are dealing with," says Hannah Wesolowski, the chief advocacy officer at the non-profit National Alliance for Mental Illness.